cloudflare/workerd/README.md

 WantedBy=sockets.target
 ```

-(TODO: Fully explain how to get systemd to recognize these files and start the service.)
+(*TODO*: Fully explain how to get systemd to recognize these files and start the service.)